SimonGonMon/SimonGonMon/README.md

 I build AI-backed products (true AI, not just LLMs)

 ## What I do
-- I’m titled a Data Scientist, but day to day I work like an AI engineer with a backend focus so... yeah
+I’m titled a Data Scientist, but day to day I work like an AI engineer with a backend focus or backend software engineer with an AI focus so... yeah

 ## Tech stack I reach for
 <div align="left">